ExpletiveStudios/expletivestudios.github.io/readme.md

 As this project is streamlined via the automated workflow of gulp, all compilation is handled with various gulp commands.

-Default and most useful command that executes all others:
+Default and most useful command that executes all non-video and non-image tasks:

 		gulp

+Production command that all other tasks with full compression and optimizations:

+		gulp prod

 Commands for individual tasks: